dosreislab/dosreislab.github.io/_posts/2021-03-29-mcmctree-help.md

 approximate likelihood increases with the square of the number of species, and calculation of the time and rate priors increase linearly with number of species.
 This will give you a rough idea of how long your full data set should take to run.

+# My analysis is running but my mcmc.txt file is empty!

+Large datasets (with hundreds or thousands of species) may take a very long time to run.
+It may be several hours before the MCMC sample starts getting printed to the `mcmc.txt` file.
+Analysis under exact likelihood can be up to 1,000 times slower than approximate likelihood, that is, an approximate analysis that requires one hour may require 1,000 hours (42 days) using exact likelihood under the same MCMC sampling settings.

+**Recommendations:**
+* Carry out sanity tests on a small dataset before running the large dataset, as explained above.
+* For the large dataset, do a test run with `burnin=0`, `sampfreq=1` and `nsamp=1`, in the control file, then run the analysis (which will run for one generation with no burn-in) and time it.
+Say it took t = 3 seconds for MCMCtree to
+generate this one sample.
+You can now calculate the total time as T = t * (`burnin` + `sampfreq` * `nsamp`).
+For example, if you are aiming for `burnin = 5000`, `sampfreq = 1000`, and `nsamp = 10000`, then your total running time will be 3 * (5000 +  1000 * 10000) = 30,015,000 seconds, which is 8,338
+hours or about a year.
+Running very large analyses may require running many independent, simultaneous MCMC chains in an HPC cluster.
+For example, if you run 12 independent chains for 1 month in parallel, you will achieve the require equivalent of one year of running time.
+Note MCMCtree now implements checkpointing, which means you can restart an MCMC chain after it has ended.
+This is useful for running the software in HPC clusters with limited time queues.
+Please refer to MCMCtree's manual for information.

 # How do I choose the best clock model?